koajs/koa

 System Behavior

-How the system actually operates at runtime — where data accumulates, what loops, what waits, and what controls what.
+How the system operates at runtime — where data accumulates, what loops, what waits, and what controls what.

 Data Pools

-Middleware Stack (in-memory)
+Middleware Stack (registry)

 Context State (state-store)